The Best Time to Start Food Allergy Treatment: A Parent’s Guide

 Age 3-7: Laying the Foundation for a Fear-Free Childhood

 Lack of food allergy awareness and education in schools and other care facilities can pose a serious risk for food-allergic children.
-Sadly, children in daycare have a 1 in 5 chance of having a severe allergic reaction.5
+Research shows that 16% of allergic reactions occur in schools, with 64% of those reactions happening in daycares, yet many facilities lack proper anaphylaxis training.5

 Starting treatment during these formative years empowers children to enjoy their childhood without constant fear, while giving parents confidence that their child is protected.
 Young children also adapt more easily to new routines, and parents can closely monitor their child’s compliance with treatment.